Exit site now

 Raising awareness for the next generation

-There is a huge gap in service provision for young Deaf people, so we built a programme to provide support and prevention work for young Deaf people who are experiencing or witnessing domestic abuse.
+There is a huge gap in service provision for young deaf people, so we built a programme to provide support and prevention work for young deaf people who are experiencing or witnessing domestic abuse.

 What’s happening